NFL Draft 2018: Day 2 Grades for Every Pick

 Weaknesses: Blitz recognition, second-level blocking.

 Braden Smith rocked the combine with 35 reps on the bench and leaping numbers more typical of a pass-catching tight end than a guard.
-On tape, he looks like a future All-Pro when his defender lines up head-up on him and he can either drive block or engulf him.
+On tape, he looks like a future All-Pro when his defender lines up head-up on him and he can either drive-block or engulf him.

 Smith's film gets dicey, however, when he's asked to block in space.
 He whiffs on stunting blitzers, lunges after defenders and ends up on the ground, and so forth.